'I felt like I was going to die': Real Housewives Lauren Simon on horrors of cosmetic surgery abroad

 Real Housewives of Cheshire star Lauren Simon is calling on the government to warn the public about the dangers of low-cost cosmetic procedures abroad.

-The reality star experienced complications from a botched breast augmentation in Turkey, and is now calling on others to avoid travelling abroad for cosmetic surgeries.
+The reality star experienced complications from a botched breast augmentation in Turkey, and is now urging others to avoid travelling abroad for cosmetic surgeries.

 She joins Manchester cosmetic surgery clinic Pall Mall Medical in calling for stricter social media advertising regulations, a national public awareness campaign and the creation of a national registry for overseas cosmetic complications.